Search

 • January leads the gardening season as the time to plant bulbs, rhizomes and corms for spring.

-• Plant these sweet beauties in mid-February and if needed, transplant them in November.
+• Plant these sweet beauties in mid-February and if needed, move them in November.

 • Annuals in April and November.
 Plant portulaca, impatiens and other warm-season annuals in April.
 Cyclamen, snapdragons, geraniums and other cool-season annuals can be planted November through January.
 Keep in mind annuals require more water than perennials.